decarlof/orthorec/readme.rst

 ========

-`orthorec <https://github.com/xray-imaging/orthorec>`_ is a Python script that performs a tomograhic reconstruction of x,y,z orthogonal slices on GPU.
+`orthorec <https://github.com/xray-imaging/orthorec>`_ is a Python script that performs a tomograhic reconstruction of x, y,z orthogonal slices on GPU.

 Dependencies
 ------------